Raunak18Sharma/Student-managment-system/README.md

 ## Description

 The Student Management System is a web application designed to manage student records.
 It allows you to perform CRUD (Create, Read, Update, Delete) operations on student data.
-This application is built using Spring Boot, Hibernate, Thymeleaf, and MySQL.
+This application is built using Spring Boot, Hibernate, Thymeleaf, and SQL.

 ## Features